issp-center-dev/TeNeS/docs/sphinx/en/tutorial/simple_tutorial-1.rst

 Ising model with transverse magnetic field
 ---------------------------------------------

-This section presents an example of calculation when the transverse magnetic field is applied to the Ising model.
+This section presents a calculation of the transverse magnetic field Ising model as an example.
 By changing the variable ``G`` in the input file, the magnitude of the transverse magnetic field will be modified.
-For example, when the transverse magnetic field is 0, the input file becomes
+For example, when the transverse magnetic field is 0, the input file is

 .. code::